Executive Director, Arizona Commission on the Arts

-Since 2006, Jaime Dempsey has served as Deputy Director of the Arizona Commission on the Arts, an agency of the State of Arizona that provides leadership, services, and grants supporting a statewide arts and culture sector.
+In 2017 Jaime Dempsey was named Executive Director of the Arizona Commission on the Arts, having served as its Deputy Director since 2006.
+The agency provides leadership, services, and grants supporting a statewide arts and culture sector.

 During a period of significant volatility in public funding, Jaime has been instrumental in reimagining the Arts Commission’s programmatic, communications, and organizational strategies to increase community engagement and expand the agency’s range of services.
 She is also the architect of Next50, a visionary planning initiative “designed to unleash the power of the arts in realizing Arizona’s brightest future.”